 By Charise Castro Smith

-Directed by Dámaso Rodriguez
+Directed by Dámaso Rodríguez

 March 7 – April 2

-This stew of dark comedy, family drama and fantastical horror makes for a crackling good time.
-It’s 1978 and young Chris is reeling from her mom’s illness and recent death.
+This stew of dark comedy, family drama and fantastical horror makes for a cracking good time.
+It’s 1978 and 13-year-old Chris is reeling from her mom’s illness and recent death.
 Throw in dad’s new girlfriend (mom’s ex-nurse!), a few freaky little creatures and the boy next door, and things really get out of hand.
 Part monster tale and revenge tragedy, the highly theatrical FEATHERS AND TEETH delivers a meaty exploration of grief and obsession.

 - 2015 Kilroy List

 FRESH EYES: Get a new perspective on the making of FEATHERS AND TEETH from two community members, Elizabeth Tavares and Anthony Hudson, with their ongoing observations through the rehearsal process of this play.
 They will come into the process of creating this production for our stage several times and blog about their experiences.
 This is a program of Table|Room|Stage.